twocentstudios/twocentstudios.github.com/_posts/2016-06-25-a-deep-dive-into-ios- messages-extensions.markdown

 ### Data Models

 We're going to support both a correction type and a translation type.
 They're pretty similar, just a field for a question and a field for an answer.
+However:

-However, the correction type might already be correct, so there needs to be a state for that.
-Also, the corrector might not know what the requester is asking and thus can't correct it.
-For the translation type, the translator may not know how to translate the request so there should also be a state for that.
+* The correction type might already be correct, so there needs to be a state for that.
+* The corrector might not know what the requester is asking and thus can't correct it.
+* For the translation type, the translator may not know how to translate the request so there should also be a state for that.

 #### Domain Model